xingchen0123/xingchen0123.github.io/index.md

 ## Teaching
-At Fudan University, I have a lot of joy teaching quantitative methods and causal inference courses at various levels.
+At Fudan University, I have a lot of joy teaching quantitative methods and causal inference courses at various levels and sometimes received incredibly high teaching evaluation scores.
 At Peking University, I taught graduate-level microeconomics for international students.
-You can find a summary of these courses below.
 ### *Instructor at Fudan University*
 - **Research Methods in Social Science (社会科学研究方法)**: POLI620041, Graduate Course.
 This course will prepare newly admitted graduate students for other quantitative analysis courses offered in the Politics/Public Administration department and elsewhere.
 Students will learn basic probability and statistics, as well as programming using Stata.
 Course is equivalent to intermediate econometrics, covering cross-sectional data analysis. [[slides](https://www.dropbox.com/scl/fo/v3s13hmyw4n4zntshz8lj/h?rlkey=e3he03k7m7b3hhcpzev13dgop&dl=0)]
   (Student evaluations: 99.76/100)